 While you don’t have the power to stop the COVID-19 virus, you do have the power to be empathetic with your staff.
 Keep this in mind as you assign deadlines, give feedback, and communicate with your employees.
 A little understanding can go a long way.

 2. Think out-of-the-box for socials

 Just because everyone is physical distancing, doesn’t mean you can’t have fun together!
 But, you’ll want to avoid the standard “video cocktail party” format.
 People are tired of either talking over each other, or enduring long, awkward silences.
 Luckily, there’s a better way to plan social events.

 Games are here to save the day.
 There are lots of online versions of popular board games, card games, and quiz games that will keep a crowd laughing for hours.
-Click here for a great list of games you can play over video call.

 You can also watch live shows, lead a cooking class, host a talent competition, or any number of ideas you might otherwise plan for a work social.
 Check out your local community for virtual events.
 After all, the show must go on for every industry.
 Many local arts collectives are staying connected to their communities over streaming services.